Who Is John Bogle? Founder of Vanguard| Updated: |

 After a lot of research, he discovered that most of the active fund managers were not beating the market.
 Even though some funds beat the market for a few years, they quickly underperformed the market after that.
-On the long-term, no active fund was outperforming the market on average.
-Moreover, when you take the expensive fees into account, most of the funds were largely underperforming the market.
-This led him to believe that the solution was to create a passive index mutual fund.
+In the long-term, no active fund was outperforming the market on average.
+Moreover, when you take the expensive fees into account, most of the funds were underperforming the market.
+This fact led him to believe that the solution was to create a passive index mutual fund.

 After he graduated, John went into investment banking.
 In 1951, he started at the Wellington Fund company.
 The fund manager, Walter Morgan, soon promoted him to assistant manager.
 He influenced the company into concentrating their efforts into a single new fund that he wanted to create.
-He finally succeeded and the company followed its strategy.
-This was a turning point in John Bogle’s career.
+He finally succeeded, and the company followed its strategy.
+This strategy was a turning point in John Bogle’s career.

 In 1970, he replaced Morgan as the chairman of Wellington.
 However, he did not stay long since the board fired him for having approved a merger that did not go well.
 John considers this mistake as his biggest one.
 But I believe this was for the best because he soon went on to create Vanguard!
-He said himself that he learned a lot from this particular mistake.
+He said that he learned a lot from this particular mistake.

 Vanguard – First index fund

 John founded the Vanguard company in 1974.
 At first, the company was a subsidiary of the Wellington company.
 However, it was soon made independent and owned by its funds at the demand of John Bogle.
-This is the first company following this model.
+Vanguard is the first company following this model.
 And this is one of the things that made Vanguard so successful.
 Indeed, this removes the conflict of interest between the investors and the shareholders.

-Very soon after having founded Vanguard, Bogle created the first ever index fund: the First Index Investment Trust.
+Very soon after having founded Vanguard, Bogle created the first-ever index fund: the First Index Investment Trust.
 Vanguard later renamed the Vanguard 500 Index Fund.
 At first, the fund started very slowly, with only 11 million dollars being raised on the initial offering.
 Fortunately, it was soon merged with the assets of one of the Wellington funds, bringing in almost 100 millions of assets into the index fund.

 Rise of Vanguard

-After this, things started to accelerate for Vanguard with more and more success for their funds.
+After this, things started to accelerate for Vanguard, with more and more success for their funds.
 At first, other mutual funds company called the index fund, Bogle’s folly.
 But they soon realized that it was becoming very efficient.
 Several other companies started to offer index funds.
-But they were not really successful since they continued charging high fees.
+But they were not successful since they continued charging high fees.
 Since the only difference between two different index funds of the same index is the fees, investors prefer funds from Vanguard.

-In 1986, Vanguard started their second mutual fund.
+In 1986, Vanguard started its second mutual fund.
 This time, it was a bond index fund (Total Bond Fund).
-This is also the first bond index fund to be created.
+This fund is also the first bond index fund to be created.
 In 1987, they created an index for the rest of the United States market that included all the U.S. stocks but the stocks from the S&P 500 index.

 Several things led to this incredible success.
 They did not charge any load fees.
 That means that your money is directly invested in their funds.
 There were no other fees than the management fees.
 And their fees were lower than their competitors.
-This made them very attractive.
+This system made them very attractive.
 And the funds were performing very well.